adampash/adampash.github.io/_posts/2013-09-25-hacker-school.md

 Wish me luck.

 [^symbolic]: Incidentally, I was in love with my symbolic logic courses.
-If I had known then what I know now...
+If I had known then that the enjoyment I felt working out a logic proof is nearly identical to the enjoyment I experience coding...
+[^streaming]: I used my home server to stream music from my home computer to other computers via the web.
+[^ahk]: I wrote and released several open-source apps on Lifehacker that I wrote in AHK, including [Texter](http://lifehacker.com/238306/lifehacker-code-texter-windows) and [Belvedere](http://lifehacker.com/341950/belvedere-automates-your-self+cleaning-pc).
+At one point Texter was deployed to ~10,000 Army doctors, which blew my mind.
+[^other]: The biggest project I released during this time was [MixTape.me](http://mixtape.me) (2009), a music streaming/playlist sharing service that taught me [a lot about building software](http://lifehacker.com/5336113/how-to-build-a-web-application-from-scratch-with-no-experience).
+More recently I grew interested in Chrome extensions, releasing a fairly popular [extension for Google Music](https://chrome.google.com/webstore/detail/music-plus-for-google-pla/ipfnecmlncaiipncipkgijboddcdmego?hl=en-US).